richb-hanover/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 * Supported version: 0.6.0

-To setup OpenCore’s folder structure, you’ll want to grab the EFI folder found in [OpenCorePkg's releases](https://github.com/acidanthera/OpenCorePkg/releases/).
+To setup OpenCore’s folder structure, grab the EFI folder from [OpenCorePkg's releases](https://github.com/acidanthera/OpenCorePkg/releases/).
 Regarding DEBUG versus RELEASE version:

 * **DEBUG**: Can greatly help with debugging boot issues, however can add some noticeable delay to boot times.
 Once installed you can easily transition to RELEASE
 * **RELEASE**: Much snappier boot times, however virtually no useful DEBUG info is provided in OpenCore making troubleshooting much more difficult.

-And once downloaded, place the EFI folder(from OpenCorePkg) on the root of your EFI partition.
+Place the downloaded EFI folder (from OpenCorePkg) at the root of your EFI partition.
+Check the following to be sure the spelling and capitalization are correct:

+* The EFI partition must have a top-level folder named **EFI** (you may need to change the name of the downloaded folder.)
+* That top-level folder must contain folders named **BOOT** and **OC**
+* Those folders should substantially match the image below

 **Note**:

-* Windows users: This will already be done on the `BOOT` USB drive created by MakeInstall
+* Windows users: MakeInstall will already have done this on the `BOOT` USB drive
 * Linux users: This is the `OPENCORE` partition we created earlier
   * Note that Method 1 only creates 1 partition, while Method 2 creates 2 partitions

 ![base EFI folder](../images/installer-guide/opencore-efi-md/base-efi.png)

-Now something you'll notice is that it comes with a bunch of files in `Drivers` and `Tools` folder, we don't want most of these:
+The OpenCorePkg comes with a bunch of files in `Drivers` and `Tools` folder.
+You don't need most of these:

 * **Remove from Drivers:**
   * AudioDxe.efi